javanile/masterplan/README.md

 ## Contact us

-Please demostrate your interest on the project creating a issue usign this link
+Please demonstrate your interest on the project creating a issue using this link

 - <https://github.com/javanile/masterplan/issues/new>